Baroque (video game): Additional media

-Shimizu's novella was adapted into a visual novel.
-Titled Baroque Syndrome, it released for PlayStation on July 27, 2000.
-Baroque Syndrome was re-released for iOS and Android on January 11, 2019.
-A top-down shooter set in the game's universe called Baroque Shooting was released for Microsoft Windows on July 17, 2000.
-A further title is Baroque Typing, a themed typing game released for Windows, first as a downloadable game on May 22, 2000; then as a packaged release on March 20, 2003.
 An online game based on Baroque was also announced as being in production for a release between 2005 and 2006, though no further information was released.
 The remake was adapted into a first-person shooter format and retitled Baroque FPS, releasing for iOS on December 26, 2011.

 Reception

 Baroque received mixed reviews, with a combined score on GameRankings of 53% for the Wii version and 58% for the PS2 version.
 The most common complaint focused on the game's extreme difficulty curve.
 RPGFan explained "...it is not for everyone.
 Only those who truly appreciate rogue-like RPGs will be able to get the most enjoyment out of it."